Chrikon/Python_Examples/README.md

-## Create a new repository on the command line
+## Create a new repository from the command line
     ````
     echo "# Python_Examples"
     cd /path to your local project/